Exodus 36

 4And all the wise men, that wrought all the work of the sanctuary, came every man from his work which they made; 5And they spake unto Moses, saying, The people bring much more than enough for the service of the work, which the LORD commanded to make.
 6And Moses gave commandment, and they caused it to be proclaimed throughout the camp, saying, Let neither man nor woman make any more work for the offering of the sanctuary.
 So the people were restrained from bringing.
 7For the stuff they had was sufficient for all the work to make it, and too much.

 This is the only verse in Scripture where the phrase "much more than enough" applies to a gift to God.
 Everywhere else, Israel's generosity is measured and incomplete.
 Here, it overflows.
 The people have given so freely that Moses must command them to stop.
-A heart healed by grace does not give strategically.
-It gives abundantly2.
+A heart healed by grace gives abundantly.

 The same word used elsewhere for restraining wickedness is used here for restraining generosity.
 In Exodus 32, when the people made the golden calf, they had to be stopped from idolatry.
 In Exodus 36, they have to be stopped from giving.
 This is the inversion of the calf chapter.
-The same people, the same wilderness, but now their hearts run toward God instead of away from Him.
+The same people, the same wilderness, and now their hearts run toward God.
 One chapter, they do what they want and it destroys them.
 The next, they do what they want and it builds the house of God.

 The details of the curtains mirror the blueprint of Exodus 25.
 Ten curtains, four cubits wide, twenty-eight cubits long.
 Coupled into two groups of five, then joined with golden taches.
-The text is repeating the blueprint back to us not because we need to understand the mathematics, but because the people are actually doing what God said.
-They are not improvising.
-They are not adapting.
+The text repeats the blueprint back to us because the people are actually doing what God said.
 They are fulfilling the vision God gave them, exactly as it was given.

 The goat-hair curtains are layered on top of the inner curtains, forming the tent structure itself.
 Then comes the final protective layer - rams' skins dyed red, and badgers' skins above that.
 Layer upon layer, each covering protecting what lies beneath.
 This is the image of approach to God: we pass through protective coverings, each one necessary, before we reach the holy place.